All will abide by Rahul Gandhi's decision, says Sidhu ahead of announcement of Cong CM face | Politics

 Ahead of senior Congress leader Rahul Gandhi's announcement of the party's chief ministerial candidate for the Punjab Assembly polls, state party chief Navjot Singh Sidhu on Sunday said everybody will abide by his decision.

-Gandhi will be visiting Ludhiana on Sunday to hold a virtual rally and announce the chief ministerial face of the party.
+Gandhi arrived in Ludhiana on Sunday to hold a virtual rally and announce the chief ministerial face of the party.

 ''Nothing great was ever achieved without an act of decision ….
 Warm welcome to our leading light Rahul Ji, who comes to give clarity to Punjab ….
 All will abide by his decision !!!''
 Sidhu said in a tweet.